-On the center seat of the three-passenger bench seat, and both inboard seats of the four-passenger bench seat, you will find a lap belt without a retractor, but does have a locking adjustable tongue.
-Shorten and fasten these belts when you are not using them.
-To make each belt longer, tip the tongue at a right angle to the belt and pull the belt over your lap until the tongue reaches the buckle.
+The lap belts for center side facing (Jump seat) do not have retractors, but do have a locking adjustable tongue.
+They should be shortened and fastened to buckle when you are not using them.
+To lengthen your belt, tip the belt tongue at a right angle to the belt and pull the belt over your lap until the tongue reaches the buckle.